coder/docs/workspaces/getting-started.md

 description: "Learn how to develop in a workspace."
 ---

+This article walks you through creating a new workspace using a pre-defined image.

 ## 1. Import an image

 Ensure you've [imported an image](../images/importing.md) for your